Granite Construction Incorpora - GuruFocus.com

 Forward-looking Statements

-Any statements contained in this news release that are not based on historical facts, including statements about the offering, the intended use of proceeds, the terms of the Convertible Notes, the capped call transactions, the 2024 notes exchanges, and the Unwind Transactions, and the potential impact of the foregoing on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Any statements contained in this news release that are not based on historical facts, including statements about the offering, the expected closing of the offering, the intended use of proceeds, and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are identified by words such as “expects,” “estimates,” “intends,” “plans,” “potential,” “may,” “will,” “could,” “would” and the negatives thereof or other comparable terminology or by the context in which they are made.
-These forward-looking statements are predictions reflecting the best judgment of senior management and reflect our current expectations regarding the offering, the intended use of proceeds, the terms of the Convertible Notes, the capped call transactions, the 2024 notes exchanges, and the Unwind Transactions, and the potential impact of the foregoing on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes.
+These forward-looking statements are predictions reflecting the best judgment of senior management and reflect our current expectations regarding the offering, the expected closing of the offering, the intended use of proceeds, and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes.
 These expectations may or may not be realized.
 Some of these expectations may be based on beliefs, assumptions or predictions that may prove to be incorrect.
 In addition, our business and operations involve numerous risks and uncertainties, many of which are beyond our control, which could result in our expectations not being realized or otherwise materially affect our business, financial condition, results of operations, cash flows and liquidity.
 Such risks and uncertainties include, but are not limited to, the risks related to whether Granite will consummate the offering of the Convertible Notes on the expected terms or at all, the anticipated terms of, and the effects of entering into, the capped call transactions, the 2024 notes exchanges and the Unwind Transactions, market and general conditions, and those described in greater detail in our filings with the Securities and Exchange Commission, particularly those described in our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q.

 Due to the inherent risks and uncertainties associated with our forward-looking statements, the reader is cautioned not to place undue reliance on them.
 The reader is also cautioned that the forward-looking statements contained herein speak only as of the date of this news release and, except as required by law; we undertake no obligation to revise or update any forward-looking statements for any reason.